Scripture Readings: Prophet Jeremiah 20:7-9; Letter to the Romans 12:1-2; Gospel According to Saint Matthew 16:21-27

 We look to Jesus not as a model of force or might, but as a supreme example of a profoundly humble attitude, abandoning all to God and trusting in God’s power to save.
 Jesus is teaching us the path of life, which is not about riches and greatness in the world’s eyes, not about power, but instead, obedience and service, surrender without fear or regret, to God alone.
 Sometimes, though, this takes a lifetime to achieve.

-The prophet Jeremiah, in the First Reading at Mass this Sunday, attempts to escape God’s call, and struggles between human feelings of repulsion and doing God’s will.
+The prophet Jeremiah, in the first reading at Mass this Sunday, attempts to escape God’s call, and struggles between human feelings of repulsion and doing God’s will.
 The conflict boils within Jeremiah, blazing up like a raging fire.
-The more he tries to escape God’s will, the more irresistible becomes God’s will.
+The more he tries to escape God’s will, the more irresistible becomes God’s call.
 God sends Jeremiah on a mission and this becomes the background for today’s Gospel of following in the footsteps of the Master.

-The offering of ourselves to God is not once and for all, but a life-long endeavor and effort, a constant interior renewal, what Benedictines understand by the vow of conversatio morum.
+The offering of ourselves to God is not once and for all, but a life-long endeavor and effort, a constant interior renewal, what Benedictines understand by the vow of conversatio morum, usually translated as “conversion of life.”
 This is closely connected to Christ’s teaching elsewhere in the Gospels about metanoia, a change of direction and a change of heart.
 That is what Saint John the Baptist taught and Jesus also, who perfectly fulfilled all that had been prophesied about the Suffering-Servant Messiah.

 An excellent way to sum up the teaching this Sunday is the phrase “actions, not words.”
 Our worship of God must be first of all a life of selfless service, inspired by God’s merciful dealings with us, an imitation of Christ, our Way, Truth and Life.